livioangelim/global-application-suite/README.md

 ## Cloud Deployment
 - A guide for deploying the application on cloud services like Azure is provided in the `/deploying-on-cloud` folder.

----

-This README emphasizes the application's functionalities and technologies used without referencing any tasks or institutions, making it professional and focused on the features of the software.